KevinDoughty/hyperact/README.md

   `{undefined}` Expects nothing.
 A return value is ignored.

 *Discussion*
-  Currently, neither `decorate` nor `registerAnimatableProperty` result in a call to `display` but this may change in the future.
+  Currently, neither `activate` nor `registerAnimatableProperty` result in a call to `display` but this may change in the future.

 #### `animationForKey(key, value, previous, presentation)`